How To Sit and Stand Up Properly When Experiencing Back Pain

 03.01.2023

 To protect your spine health during an episode of lower back pain, it’s essential to consider your spine when standing up from a seated position, an activity that most people do from various surfaces and heights multiple times a day.
-Consider these key points when performing this moment to keep your spine healthy and your legs strong.
+Consider these key points when performing this movement to keep your spine healthy and your legs strong.

 First, here’s what NOT to do.